 There were some hiccups along the way as in any new venture or business but the locals and tourists absolutely loved the traditional Mexican food I was preparing for them.
 I took the time to make things from scratch just as my Mom had taught me and with love and passion I knew it could be a success.
 Today, we employee many seasonal Summer helpers and islanders who live here year round.
 I love to be involved with the community and help where I can, I love offering my Mexican heritage and bringing a slice of Latino flavors and life to this quaint seaside town I now call home.

-Here we are now 7 years later and rated #1 on Tripadvisor for places to eat on Ocracoke Island. ~ Eduardo Chavez
+Here we are now 11 years later and top rated on Tripadvisor for places to eat on Ocracoke Island. ~ Eduardo Chavez